The most famous restaurant in every state

 Massachusetts: The Union Oyster House, Boston

-The Union Oyster House is one of the oldest operating restaurants in all of the United States.
-Closely tied to American history, The Union Oyster House once counted American statesman Daniel Webster and even Louis Philippe, King of France among its regulars (the king lived above the restaurant during his exile in the late 18th century).
-The restaurant serves traditional New England dishes and their New England clam chowder is rightly famous.
+Opened in 1826, Union Oyster House is the oldest continuously operating restaurant in the United States.
+Over the course of its history, it has counted JFK, American statesman Daniel Webster, and even Louis Philippe, King of France among its regulars (the king lived above the restaurant during his exile in the late 18th century).
+As the name suggests, it specializes in seafood, and the clam chowder is rightly famous.

 Michigan: Bavarian Inn Restaurant & Lodge, Frankenmuth

 One of Michigan's most unique and well-loved restaurants is the incredible Bavarian Inn.
-Opened in 1888, in the Bavarian-themed town Frankenmuth, the restaurant claims that more than 20 million guests have come to feast on their world-famous all-you-can-eat German family-style dinners.
-And while Bronner's, tipped as the world's largest Christmas store, is the town's main draw, it's rare that visitors don't stop by for a meal at the Bavarian Inn too.
+Opened in 1888, in the Bavarian-themed town Frankenmuth, the restaurant claims that more than 20 million guests have come to feast on its world famous, all-you-can-eat, German family–style dinners.
+And while Bronner's, tipped as the world's largest Christmas store, is the town's main draw, it's rare that visitors don't stop by for a meal at the Bavarian Inn, too.

 Mississippi: Mayflower Cafe, Jackson

 Opened in 1935 by Greek immigrants, the Mayflower Cafe is a firm local favorite for steak and seafood mains.
 However, it's their famous comeback sauce that's earned them a place on this list.
-The distinctive dipping sauce and salad dressing specific to this area of Mississippi is made of mayo, chili sauce, ketchup, lemon juice and other spices and condiments – it's mixed in salads, slathered on fried green tomatoes and generally eaten with pretty much everything.
-The café also earned nationwide fame after it was featured in the film version of The Help.
+The distinctive dipping sauce and salad dressing specific to this area of Mississippi is made of mayo, chili sauce, ketchup, lemon juice, and other spices and condiments – it's mixed in salads, slathered on fried green tomatoes, and generally eaten with pretty much everything.
+The café also earned nationwide fame after it was featured in the film The Help.

 Missouri: Arthur Bryant's Barbeque, Kansas City

 Arthur Bryant's started life as an alley stand serving food for Garment District workers in Kansas City.
-Despite being a relatively bare-bones joint – think unpretentious decor and fluorescent lighting – the barbecue restaurant has seen an incredible number of notable diners over the years, from Steven Spielberg and Harrison Ford to John McCain and Barack Obama.
-Beef-brisket burnt ends and burnt-end sandwiches are among the top dishes.
+Today, it's one of the most famous barbecue joints not only in Missouri, but in the whole country.
+Despite being a relatively bare-bones joint – think unpretentious décor and fluorescent lighting – the barbecue restaurant has seen a serious number of notable diners over the years, from Steven Spielberg and Harrison Ford to John McCain and Barack Obama.
+Beef brisket burnt-ends and burnt-end sandwiches are among the top dishes.

 Montana: Lucca's, Helena

-Often cited as the state's best restaurant, Lucca's is something of a Montana legend, promising punters that "when you come to Lucca's you're not eating out – you're dining out".
-There are impeccably executed Italian classics on the menu – think calamari fritti and veal scallopini.
-But it's their humble baked ziti dish with crispy pancetta, tomato and three cheeses that's a must-try.
+Often cited as the state's best restaurant, period, Lucca's is something of a Montana legend, promising punters that 'when you come to Lucca's you're not eating out – you're dining out.'
+There are impeccably executed Italian classics on the menu – think calamari fritti, veal scallopini, and shrimp fra diavolo (pictured).

 Nebraska: The Drover, Omaha

-In a town – and state – known for its beef, The Drover in Omaha stands out for its original whiskey-marinated steaks, which have been served here for over 40 years.
+In a town – and state – known for its beef, The Drover in Omaha stands out for its original, whiskey-marinated steaks, served here for over 40 years.
 The marinade ingredients – aside from the whiskey, of course – are top secret, but the steaks are soaked for just 15 minutes, allowing you to really savor the flavor of the Nebraskan beef.
+Besides the food, customers love the Western-style interiors and atmosphere.

 Nevada: Golden Steer Steakhouse, Las Vegas

-Yes, there might be countless celebrity-chef-owned, Michelin-starred, James Beard Award-winning restaurants in Las Vegas, but sometimes it's the places that never change that matter the most.
-The list of famous – and infamous – people who have graced the Golden Steer is impressive: Elvis Presley, Joe DiMaggio, Frank Sinatra and Muhammad Ali to name just a few.
-These days it remains a slice of Old Vegas in the glitzy, modern city, serving up its famous steaks in delightfully old-school surrounds.
+Yes, there might be countless celebrity chef owned, Michelin starred, and award-winning restaurants in Las Vegas, but sometimes it's the places that never change that matter the most.
+The list of famous – and infamous – people who have graced the Golden Steer is impressive: Elvis Presley, Joe DiMaggio, Frank Sinatra, and Muhammad Ali, to name just a few.
+These days, it delivers a taste of vintage Vegas in the glitzy, modern city, serving up its famous steaks in delightfully old-school surrounds.

 New Hampshire: Moxy, Portsmouth